What Is Diamond Painting?

 Work section by section and remove the plastic film as you go.

-You always want to start the diamonds at the bottom corner of the design and work your way up.
+One technique is to start the diamonds at the top corner of the design and work your way down.

 When you're done make sure to replace the plastic film.

-When your painting is complete, you'll want to also place the plastic film on top.
+When your diamond painting is complete, you'll want to also place the plastic film on top.

 You'll want to use a book or rolling pin to press the canvas and secure the diamonds.

-Once your painting is done, you can frame it and hang it up in your home.
+Once your painting is done, you can frame your diamond painting and hang it up in your home.

 Square or Diamond Paintings?